Maine moose county

 A bull’s antler spread is typically no more than 65 inches, with a spread of 55 inches considered large.
 This cycle is an amazing example of the adaptability and survival instincts of the animal kingdom.

 Visitors always ask: “Where can I see a moose in Maine?”
-It’s not always an easy to answer question as it comes with no guarantee.
+It’s not always an easy question to answer, as it comes with no guarantee.

 Next, you need to know where the best place to see a moose in Maine is.
 The best areas to spot moose are often seen in Baxter State Park, Moosehead Lake, and the Kennebec River Valley.